fzorri/second-opinion/README.md

 - In windows you can copy any part of the conversation just selecting the text and pressing ENTER.
 The text will be in the buffer and Ctl-V or Shift-Insert to paste it.

 Autocheck
-The autocheck (option A) is a loop that allows you to test all configured APIs.
+The autocheck (option A) is a loop that allows you to test all configured APIs based on your `models.yaml` definitions.

 History Mode
 All the conversations you ever did using Second Opinion are stored locally.
 You can use it to browse you previous conversations, copy, delete, paste it, modify it or whatever you like.
-Every LLM stores its own conversations in folders, according the configuration you'll find in config.py
+Every LLM stores its own conversations in folders, according the `model_folder` configuration you'll find in `models.yaml`.

 All conversations are stored in JSON format, so you can use any JSON editor to modify it, also the notepad or any text editor will work fine.